top of page

 🛕 What Is the Buddha Tooth Relic Temple?

-This majestic four-story temple is a relatively new addition to Singapore’s cultural scene, completed in 2007.
-Despite its age, it’s steeped in ancient significance—it’s named after what is believed to be an actual relic of The Buddha, the canine tooth relic of Buddha, housed in a golden stupa on the top floor.
+Despite the museums modern age, it’s steeped in ancient significance — it’s named after what is believed to be an actual relic of The Buddha, the canine tooth relic of Buddha, from his funeral pyre in Kushinagar, India, collected amongst many other parts and shared around the world in various relic pilgrim sites.
+The Buddha Tooth Relic itself is housed in a beautiful golden stupa on the top floor.

-Inside the temple, you’ll find stunning architecture, intricate carvings, rows of golden Buddhas, and rooms full of spiritual artefacts that capture centuries of Buddhist history and devotion.
 A real learning activity for kids.
 If you check out the Temple website here you can find a timetable of things going on at the temple to plan your next visit.
 It's a working temple so you may visit at specific times to see beautiful ceremonies going on should you wish.

 📍 Where Is It and How to Get There